zpoint/CPython-Internals/Interpreter/memory_management/memory_management.md

 a **pool** stores a collection of memory **block** of the same size

-usually, the total size of memory blocks in a pool is 4kb, which is the same as system page size
+usually, the total size of memory blocks in a pool is 4kb, which is the same as most of the system page size

 initially, the addresses for different memory block in the same pool are continously